It is easy to make generalisations about the quality of mobile library information online.

 This may be generally true, but who says so and where’s the evidence?

 Firstly, what makes good information?
-For a mobile library you’d expect to be able to find out where your nearest stop is, what day it arrives, the particular dates, and what time.
+For a mobile library you’d expect to be able to find out where your nearest stop is, what day it arrives, the particular dates, and the time.

-All websites also have an obligation to be accessible, and make sure the information is available to everyone.
-This is especially the case for public sector websites, where people do not always have a choice as to whether they use it not.
+All websites have an obligation to be accessible, and make sure the information is available to everyone.
+This is especially the case for public sector websites, where people don’t always have a choice as to whether they use it not.

 New legislation came into effect in September 2018 for all public sector websites to meet a minimum accessibility standard.
 More details are available at the gov.uk guidance: Make your public sector website or app accessible.